A new key biodiversity platform for cross sectoral collaboration

 SECOND, New York, USA

-Returning for its third year, World Biodiversity Summit offers a platform to facilitate solution-oriented partnerships to convert biodiversity protection goals into concrete actions guided by the Kunming – Montreal Global Biodiversity Framework.
+Returning for its fourth year, World Biodiversity Summit facilitated solution-oriented partnerships to convert biodiversity protection goals into concrete actions guided by the Kunming – Montreal Global Biodiversity Framework.

 World Biodiversity Summit measures impact through three indicators: Global, Sectoral and Organisational.